BukyChimeh/Buky-s-Portfolio/README.md

 * The insights show that on average, the most expensive and least expensive state to live in.
 It also shows the average price of a property in those States.

+# Project 3; Analyzing TV Brand popularity.
+This dataset includes specifications of different televisions offered by various brands with prices and ratings.

+## Aim;
+To understand customers buying trends across TV Brands in relation to customer rating and brand discount.

+## Data Collection
+Data was sourced through [Kaggle](kaggle.com) and provided by [Data set Link](https://www.kaggle.com/datasets/devsubhash/television-brands-ecommerce-dataset)

+## Data Cleaning and Processing;
+The data was downloaded in CSV format and opened SQL(Big Query).
+The data was cleaned in SQL through the following steps; [Cleaning Link](https://github.com/BukyChimeh/Cleaning-in-R/tree/main)